Pulmonary Hypertension: A Lesser-Known, Greater-Risk form of High Blood Pressure

 The Word Health Organization has established five different groups of pulmonary hypertension, and within these groups there is a range of severity and effects, so each pulmonary hypertension patient case is different.

 It’s important to work with a specialist so that you can be sure to receive the best care for your needs.

-Providence Health has offices that specialize in pulmonary care in downtown Columbia and in Lexington, as well as a rehabilitation center that is certified by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
+Providence Health has offices that specialize in pulmonary care in downtown Columbia, as well as a rehabilitation center that is certified by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).